dsouza-anush/brightdata-mcp-heroku/README_HEROKU.md

 ## Configuration

-After deployment, make sure to set the following environment variables in your Heroku app settings:
+After deployment, make sure to set the following environment variables in your Heroku app settings.
+Note that the app is configured to scale to 0 web dynos when not in use, which is recommended for MCP servers:

 - `API_TOKEN` (required): Your Bright Data API token
 - `WEB_UNLOCKER_ZONE` (optional): Zone name for web unlocker (default: mcp_unlocker)